-The Health Care Improvement Foundation has been awarded a major grant from the Pennsylvania Department of Health to improve cardiovascular (CVD) health literacy and health: Southeastern Pennsylvania Regional Enhancements Addressing Disconnects (SEPA-READS) in Cardiovascular Health Communication.
-Over the last four years, HCIF, in partnership with Thomas Jefferson University and Hospital, will lead a regional multi-stakeholder coalition (the Cardiovascular Health Literacy Coalition) aimed at enhancing health care providers’ capacity to address literacy needs and foster improved understanding of CVD health information by adults aged 50 and older in Southeastern Pennsylvania.
+In 2010, the Health Care Improvement Foundation (HCIF) was awarded a major grant from the Pennsylvania Department of Health to improve cardiovascular (CVD) health literacy and health: Southeastern Pennsylvania Regional Enhancements Addressing Disconnects (SEPA-READS) in Cardiovascular Health Communication.
+Over the last four years, HCIF, in partnership with Thomas Jefferson University and Hospital, has led a regional multi-stakeholder coalition (the Cardiovascular Health Literacy Coalition) aimed at enhancing health care providers’ capacity to address literacy needs and foster improved understanding of CVD health information by adults aged 50 and older in Southeastern Pennsylvania.
 Partner organizations include nine hospitals/health systems, five senior-serving organizations, and five organizations serving immigrant and refugee communities in the region.

 SEPA-READS programming includes the following:

 - provider training based on the American Medical Association’s train-the-trainer program for health literacy;